wdthirty/trenchws-launchpad/README.md

 ## Overview

-trenchws-launchpad is a full-stack Web3 application that enables permissionless token creation with automatic bonding curve mechanics.
-Tokens launch on a Dynamic Bonding Curve and, once a migration threshold is hit, automatically graduate to a full Meteora CPAMM liquidity pool for open market trading.
+trenchws-launchpad is the frontend and backend for a token launchpad on Solana.
+Anyone can create a coin — it starts on a bonding curve, and once enough liquidity builds up it automatically migrates to a real Meteora AMM pool.

-The platform aggregates real-time market data via Jupiter's WebSocket stream, provides TradingView-powered charts, and supports cross-chain bridging through LI.FI.
+The app pulls real-time data from Jupiter's WebSocket stream, has TradingView charts, and includes a cross-chain bridge via LI.FI so users can bring funds in from other chains.

 ---